CloudBytes-Academy/CloudBytes.dev/content/articles/0003-replace-python-venv-with-vscode-devcontainers.md

 ## Preparing the environment

-Now you have access to a fully functional actual Docker container running Debian Linux with Python and PostgreSQL already installed.
+Now you have access to a functional actual Docker container running Debian Linux with Python and PostgreSQL already installed.

 If you are using `requirements.txt` to keep the list of dependencies, you will need to install your dependencies for the first time by opening the Terminal within VSCode and running